DyogenIBENS/SCORPIOS/README.md

 SCORPiOs can correct gene trees that contain more than one whole-genome duplication event.
 In this case, each WGD is treated independently, starting from the more recent one (closer to the leaves) going up towards the more ancient one (closer to the root).
 If the WGDs are nested, the subtrees from the more recent events are ignored while correcting for the older WGD event(s), and reinserted after correction using their outgroup as a branching point.

-Several WGDs can be specified in the configuration file, using the `WGDs` keyword.
+WGD(s) have to be specified in the configuration file, using the `WGDs` keyword.
 The position of each WGD in the species tree is to be indicated by giving the name of the corresponding duplicated ancestor.

 SCORPiOs can also use more than one reference outgroup to correct gene trees.
 Outgroup(s), separated by commas if more than one, are to be indicated for each WGDs.